Planning Your Gap Year

 Step 2: Find the right program.

 Finding the right fit for your Gap Year is a challenge, and one that truly should be taken with perhaps more care than at university.
-The stakes, in many senses, are higher with a Gap Year given its intention, not to mention the fact that most are taken off the proverbial beaten path.
+The stakes, in many senses, are higher with a Gap Year given its intention ... not to mention the fact that they are typically off the proverbial 'beaten path.'
 While the best way to get to the heart of a potential organization is to apply the AGA Standards, some of the best questions to ask Gap Year organizations and programs are here:

 - Who are your typical students?